• Skip to primary navigation

 As of 2016-17, there were about 6,900 public charter schools in 42 states in the USA and the District of Columbia.
 These schools had a combined number of students of approximately 3.1 million students.
 This number interpreted a sixfold increase in charter school enrollment over the past 15 years.

-In 2015 alone, there were more than 400 new charter schools while 270 charter schools closed due to a number of factors.
+In 2015 alone, there were more than 400 new charter schools, while 270 charter schools closed due to several factors.
 These factors include low enrollment, lack of finances, and low performance.
 Waiting lists grew from an average of 233 in 2009 to 277 in 2012, with places allocated by a lottery.

 On the other hand, according to the National Center for Education Statistics NCES, as of 2015-16, there were 132,853 K-12 schools in the U.S. The breakdown of this is as follows: